vuejs/vuepress/README.md

 - `<Badge />`
   - `$badgeErrorColor` -> `$badgeDangerColor`
   - `type` prop only accepts `tip`, `warning` and `danger`
 - Default theme config has changed a lot.
-Please checkout the types definition and our `docs/.vuepress/config.ts` as reference
+Please refer to the documentation.